Anandb2003/CryptoProctor/README.md

-# CryptoProctor –  CRYPTOPROCTOR IN ELEVATING ONLINE EXAMS THROUGH BLOCKCHAIN TECHNOLOGY
+# CryptoProctor –  Cryptoproctor In Elevating Online Through Blockchain Technology

 ## Description:
 CryptoProctor is a secure,Blockchain Based on online examination system designed to conduct, monitor, and evaluate exams remotely.
 It integrates blockchain-inspired security, face detection, and real-time proctoring to ensure exam integrity.
 Built using Java (Spring Boot) for the backend and React.js for the frontend, this platform provides students with a smooth testing experience and administrators with complete control over exam management.